 Store Manager or Assistant Manager

 Running a store takes more than just people skills.
 It takes planning, multitasking, and a deep understanding of retail operations.
 Store managers and assistants are responsible for hitting sales targets, managing employee schedules, resolving escalated customer issues, and working closely with upper management.
-If you like being in control and thrive on solving problems, this role puts you right at the center of the action.

 - Oversees daily store functions and sets team goals